EnsaiGenielogiciel/WikipediaExtractor/README.md

 #### 1. Summary of project
 The application is a table extractor.
 Concretely it allows to connect to a wikipedia page, then proceeds to the scraping of all the tables that are there.
 Once the scraping is done, it saves in the folder src/main/resources/csvdata the different scraped tables in a csv format.

 In the main class WikipediaHTMLExtractor, we implement via a pattern design builder the methods for extracting the tables and saving it.
 The TestWikipediaHTMLExtractor class implements the unit tests of the methods.

 Moreover, among these tests, there is a testScraper_build_table_sample which launches the extractor on a sample of urls from the file wikiurls.txt present in the folder scraping\WikipediaScraping\src\test\resources.

+#### 2.WikiLinks that work
 The list below shows the links where we have tested the extractor :

 - Comparison_of_DOS_operating_systems
 - Comparison_of_programming_languages_(syntax)